5.11.2. Exercise: Indexing/slicing/filtering one-dimensional arrays 2#

-The position of an object has been recorded in meters during one second at a sampling frequency of 100 Hz:
+The position of an object was recorded in meters over one second at a sampling frequency of 100 Hz:

 import numpy as np